 - DCM helps to reduce the danger of collision.
 However, the TNC cannot consider all possible constellations in operation. - Collisions of defined machine components and the tool with the workpiece are not detected by the TNC. - DCM can only protect those machine components from collision that your machine tool builder has correctly defined with regard to dimensions and position in the machine coordinate system. - The TNC can monitor the tool only if a positive tool radius has been defined in the tool table.
-The TNC cannot monitor tools with a radius of 0 (as is often used in drilling tools) and therefore issues an appropriate error message. - The TNC can only monitor tools for which you have defined positive tool lengths. - For certain tools (such as face milling cutters), the diameter that would cause a collision can be greater than the dimensions defined in the tool-compensation data. - The handwheel superimpositioning function (M118 and global program settings) in combination with collision monitoring is only possible in stopped condition (blinking control-in-operation symbol).
+The TNC cannot monitor tools with a radius of 0 (as is often used in drilling tools) and therefore issues an appropriate error message. - The TNC can only monitor tools for which you have defined positive tool lengths. - When a touch probe cycle starts, the TNC no longer monitors the stylus length and ball-tip diameter so that you can also probe in collision objects. - For certain tools (such as face milling cutters), the diameter that would cause a collision can be greater than the dimensions defined in the tool-compensation data - The handwheel superimpositioning function (M118 and global program settings) in combination with collision monitoring is only possible in stopped condition (blinking control-in-operation symbol).
 To be able to use M118 without limitations, you have to deselect DCM either by soft key in the Collision Monitoring (DCM) menu, or activate a kinematics model without collision monitored objects (CMOs). - With the rigid-tapping cycles, DCM works only if the exact interpolation of the tool axis with the spindle is activated through MP7160.